-I’m not much for make up trends or the whole countor-thing – my face is slim enough and I would actually love for it to be wider! – but strobing appealed to me as it looked much more natural and not as heavy.
+I’m not much for makeup trends or the whole contour-thing – my face is slim enough and I would actually love for it to be wider! – but strobing appealed to me as it looked much more natural and not as heavy.
 And as my skin was getting better, I started to feel comfortable playing with highlighters.
-I went on a highlight-hunt, and ended up buying the Smashbox L.A.
+I went on a highlight-hunt and ended up buying the Smashbox L.A.
 Light To Go mini-kit.

 Prologue – Why I didn’t get a green beauty highlighter

 I know many in the green beauty, as well as all the people in the beauty industry in general, seem to be absolutely in love with the RMS Beauty Living Luminizer.
 And when I finally got to see it in real life and try it on the back of my hand, I could understand the hype.
 Yes, it is beautiful, it sparkles just in the right way and gives you that light dew!
 And the master mixer has been on my wishlist for some time.
 But the reality is that it’s really expensive for the ingredients that are used.
 I’d guess it cost about $2 to make that shit up.
 I’m all for people making a profit, but this is ridiculous… And I always feel like it’s up to us consumers to give a price, and not the other way around.

 Not to forget that the RMS Living Luminizer contains coconut oil, which has a high comedogenic rating.
 I also find it a bit weird for Rose-Marie herself claiming that her products are NOT comedogenic.
 And though I won’t be using the highlighter where my pores tend to clog up, I would just be extremely sad if I spent that much money and wouldn’t be able to use it.
 And lastly: it contains beeswax.